artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 .. note::

   If you are running :ref:`Archivematica without Elasticsearch
-  <install-elasticsearch>`, you may not have the option to send the transfer to
+  <install-elasticsearch>` or with limited Elasticsearch functionality, you may
-  the backlog.
+  not have the option to send the transfer to the backlog.

 A transfer that is in the middle of processing will show which microservices have been completed (green) and which are in progress (orange).
 When a